 Nutrition information is automatically calculated, so should only be used as an approximation.

 Recipe Testers’ Reviews

-This is a very simple way to prepare fish.
+This is a simple way to prepare fish.
 The cod fillets took about 10 minutes to cook.
-I used an instant read thermometer and removed them from the oven when they reached 140°F. This butter baked fish would be lovely accompanied by fresh peas.
+I used an instant-read thermometer and removed them from the oven when they reached 140°F. This fish would be lovely accompanied by a fresh snap pea side dish.

 What a lovely recipe for butter-baked fish.
 I used trout fillets as our fish of choice, and they were perfectly roasted at the suggested 10 minutes because they were thin fish fillets.